Worsening U.S. outbreak prompts tough actions as new coronavirus cases hit record | Health

 Coronavirus cases have been on the rise in 42 of the 50 states over the past two weeks, according to a Reuters analysis.
 Meanwhile, the percentage of people testing positive among those who are screened has climbed above 5% - to levels health experts deem concerning - in some two dozen states.
 On Tuesday, the number of confirmed U.S. cases crossed the 3 million mark, roughly equivalent to 1% of the population and about 25% of all known infections worldwide.

 Democratic presidential candidate Joe Biden, who faces Trump in a Nov.
 3 election, described the grim milestone as "awful" and "avoidable."
 He accused Trump of putting the nation in a precarious spot by not ramping up testing and deliveries of protective equipment.
-The virus is sweeping through a number of heavily populated states, including California and Texas.
+The virus is sweeping through a number of heavily populated states, including California and Texas, both of which reported their highest daily toll of COVID-19 deaths to date.
 Twenty states have reported record increases in cases this month.

 PANDEMIC AND POLITICS Houston, the largest city in Texas and the U.S. oil industry's hub, registered more than 1,000 new cases on Tuesday, a single-day record, Mayor Sylvester Turner tweeted on Wednesday, calling the spread "severe and uncontrolled."